 You Can Check the USCIS Processing Timeframes for Form I-918

 As with most immigration application and petitions, you can check the case processing timeframe on the USCIS Processing Time Information website.
 This website is usually updated once per month, and it can give you a general idea of which applications USCIS is currently adjudicating.
 Currently, all U visa applications are reviewed at the Vermont Service Center (VSC).
-As of early 2013, USCIS was processing Form I-918s received more than a year ago.
+As of early 2014, USCIS was processing Form I-918s received around a year ago.